Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Conclusion

 \section{Conclusion}

 We have presented a cavity-assisted thermometry scheme for trapped ions that takes advantage of the dependence of cavity-induced EIT on ions' motional state.
 Through the explicit integration of thermalization and vibrational sidebands into a cavity-QED $\Lambda$-type system, we show that the mean phonon occupation and the ion temperature can be directly measured by the linewidth of the cavity-EIT transparency window.
 By means of motion-induced dephasing, thermal phonons perturb the coherence of the EIT dark state, resulting in a systematic expansion of the cavity-EIT resonance.
-This effect allows temperature readout directly from the cavity transmission spectrum, eliminating the need for projective internal-state detection in Rabi spectroscopy.
+This enables direct extraction of the ion temperature from the measured cavity transmission spectrum, eliminating the need for projective internal-state detection in Rabi spectroscopy.
 Overall, for the diagnosis of ion temperature in cavity-QED systems, cavity-EIT-based thermometry provides a minimally invasive and experimentally feasible method.
-The established coupling between ion motion and cavity transmission goes beyond thermometry, offering a platform to investigate measurement-induced effects in cavity-QED systems and enabling continuous monitoring of motional heating.
+The established coupling between ion motion and cavity transmission goes beyond thermometry, offering a platform to investigate measurement-induced effects in cavity-QED systems and enabling continuous monitoring of motional heating